ToTrinhBui/e-commerce/README.md

 # Overview
-This minimalist e-commerce website, built with React and styled with CSS.
+This minimalist e-commerce website is built with React and styled with CSS.

 ## Demo
 Explore the live demo to experience the simplicity and functionality firsthand: [Live Demo](https://e-commerce-totrinhbui.vercel.app/)